magnesj/ResInsight/project/about.md

 ### Project organization
 The development of ResInsight was initiated by Statoil Petroleum AS in 2011 following a series of projects.
-ResInsight is still under active development, c.f. [ Roadmap ]({{ site.baseurl }}/project/roadmap).
+ResInsight is still under active development.
 Ceetron Solutions AS is responsible for the software development work.

 ResInsight is part of the [Open Porous Media](http://opm-project.org/) project.